orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/frontend/docs/docs/faq.md

 Check out our [step-by-step guide](https://url.prepo.io/blog-arbitrumguide-docs) for getting ETH & USDC on Arbitrum.

+You can approve your USDC in advance on [sale.prepo.io](https://sale.prepo.io/) to save time when the sale begins.

 ### Is there any vesting for tokens purchased in the Presale?

 No.